 - lightweight clothing (lots of layers are best)

-- walking shoes and socks
+- walking shoes, socks, and compression socks

 - rain jacket and/or umbrella